pymupdf/PyMuPDF/docs/functions.rst

-:meth:`ConversionHeader`             return header string for *get_text* methods :meth:`ConversionTrailer`            return trailer string for *get_text* methods :meth:`Document.del_xml_metadata`    PDF only: remove XML metadata :meth:`Document.set_xml_metadata`    PDF only: remove XML metadata :meth:`Document.delete_object`       PDF only: delete an object :meth:`Document.get_new_xref`        PDF only: create and return a new :data:`xref` entry :meth:`Document._getOLRootNumber`    PDF only: return / create :data:`xref` of */Outline* :meth:`Document.pdf_catalog`         PDF only: return the :data:`xref` of the catalog :meth:`Document.page_xref`           PDF only: get xref of page object by page number :meth:`Document.pdf_trailer`         PDF only: return the PDF file trailer string :meth:`Document.xml_metadata_xref`   PDF only: return XML metadata :data:`xref` number :meth:`Document.xref_length`         PDF only: return length of :data:`xref` table :meth:`Document.xref_object`         PDF only: return object definition "source" :meth:`Document._make_page_map`      PDF only: create a fast-access array of page numbers :meth:`Document.extractFont`         PDF only: extract embedded font :meth:`Document.extractImage`        PDF only: extract embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document.is_stream`           PDF only: check whether an :data:`xref` is a stream object :attr:`Document.FontInfos`           PDF only: information on inserted fonts
+:meth:`ConversionHeader`             return header string for *get_text* methods :meth:`ConversionTrailer`            return trailer string for *get_text* methods :meth:`Document.del_xml_metadata`    PDF only: remove XML metadata :meth:`Document.delete_object`       PDF only: delete an object :meth:`Document.get_new_xref`        PDF only: create and return a new :data:`xref` entry :meth:`Document._getOLRootNumber`    PDF only: return / create :data:`xref` of */Outline* :meth:`Document.xml_metadata_xref`   PDF only: return XML metadata :data:`xref` number :meth:`Document.xref_length`         PDF only: return length of :data:`xref` table :meth:`Document.extract_font`        PDF only: extract embedded font :meth:`Document.extract_image`       PDF only: extract embedded image :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document.is_stream`           PDF only: check whether an :data:`xref` is a stream object :attr:`Document.FontInfos`           PDF only: information on inserted fonts